hzionn/make-sense-of-MapReduce/README.md

 # make-sense-of-MapReduce

-Implement a simple MapReduce in Golang
+Implement a simple MapReduce in Golang.

 Use Docker environment to simulate the word count task.

 MapReduce is More Than Just a Programming Framework:

 It’s a programming model that simplifies processing large data sets across distributed clusters by abstracting the complexity of parallelization, fault tolerance, data distribution, and load balancing.

 ## Architecture